GloriousPurposeVariant/recipe/README.md

-Here's a sample README file for setting up your app in a production environment on an EC2 server:
+README file for setting up your app in a production environment on an EC2 server:

 ---